Skip to main content

 What is a provisional cast-on?

-A provisional cast-on is any method for starting a piece of knitting that leaves the first row of stitches 'live'.
+A provisional cast-on is any method of starting a piece of knitting that leaves the first row of stitches 'live'.
 Rather than having a cast-on row with a finished edge, a provisional cast-on means that you can pick up the stitches in the first row later and use them the way you would any other row of live stitches anywhere else in your knitting project.

-When to use it
+When to use it:

 Because a provisional cast-on creates a row of 'live' stitches, you can go back to your first row and use those stitches to do a number of different techniques that require stitches to be on the working needle.